 All drilling by Marengo has complete sets of original survey data, drill hole logs and assay certificates.
 In early 2007, under Golder's supervision, collar and survey data to date was systematically checked and assays data spot checked.
 All data was found to be correct.
-Drilling from 2007 and 2008 has been routinely checked by Golder for internal inconsistencies and any anomalies have been addressed by Marengo.
+Drilling since 2007 has been routinely checked by Golder for internal inconsistencies and any anomalies have been addressed by Marengo.

-All data is entered into the DataShed database by Maxwell Geoservices Pty Ltd after validation by the site geologists and the Marengo data administrator.
+All data is entered into the DataShed database after validation by the site geologists and the Marengo data administrator.
 The completed DataShed database is checked by the Marengo data administrator after each update.
-Intermittently the current database is cross checked against the equivalent database from the previous year as a further check that no discrepancies have appeared.